hyfancode/rate_tracking_app/README.md

 ## Tools

-Technology stack: MongoDB, Python, HTML, CSS, Javascript, and Bootstrap 4.
+Frontend: HTML5, CSS3, Javascript, and Bootstrap 4.

+Backend: Python (the backend is mainly built with Flask, a Python-based microframework).

+Database: MongoDB

+Information Visualization: Python

-The web application is mainly built with Flask, a Python-based microframework.
-The python packages used in the development include:
+The Python packages used in the development include:

 - Flask
 - Jinja2